Homesteading Family Logo

 Looking for natural ways to keep pests away from your plants?
 Good news!
 You don’t need harsh chemicals.
 You can use the power of nature to defend your garden.
 Use this guide to learn the secrets of natural garden pest control.

-As homesteaders, we strive to take steps toward self-sufficiency by growing a year’s worth of food using permaculture principles and, in the process, avoiding pesticide chemicals.
+As homesteaders, we strive to take steps toward self-sufficiency by growing a year’s worth of food using permaculture principles and, in the process, avoiding pesticide chemicals and common toxins.
 A study found that 90% of Americans have pesticide chemicals in their urine, and they get them mainly from eating non-organic fruits and veggies.
 (Source)

 This awareness is enough motivation for us to adapt organic growing practices to avoid the use of conventional pesticides.
 We are also protecting the health of our soil, beneficial pollinators, groundwater, pets, and wildlife.